anita-owens/Machine-Learning-R/README.md

 With this project, I predict marketing response rates through logistic regression and decision trees.
 With the output of this model, marketing gets a profile of customers who are similar to those who successfully converted from past marketing campaigns.

-Here is the profile I would send to marketing.
+Here is the profile I would send to marketing:

     Marketing should contact customers with these characteristics:
       1. marital status - single